john-b-edwards/johnedwards/content/_projects.md

 noComment: true
 ---

+### NFLData.jl

+Developed and released an open source Julia package allowing users to easily work with nflverse data.
+You can view the documentation for the package [here](https://julia.nflverse.com/stable/).

+### Royal Statistical Society 2024 Olympic Prediction Contest

+Finished 1st overall in the RSS's 2024 Olympic Prediction contest.
+While my code is not available, I have done a high-level writeup of my solution and you can view it [here]((/blog/olympic_prediction_contest/).

+### Kaggle 2024 March Mania Contest

+Finished 33rd overall in Kaggle's 2024 March Mania contest using using team-strength methods and some minor gaming of the competition.

 ### nflverse

 Contributor to the open-source NFL data package family `nflverse`.
 Found obscure API endpoints and built scripts to hit these endpoints, download and clean the sourced data, and then make the data available via the `{nflreadr}` package.
 You can view the `nflverse` family of packages [here](https://github.com/nflverse).